Coming to Australia as a Nurse 2021

-OBA for IQNM may be a PR Pathway for Overseas trained nurses and midwives who have the required working experience and qualifications to figure as a nurse or midwife in Australia.
+OBA for IQNM may be a PR Pathway for Overseas trained nurses and midwives who are Coming to Australia as a Nurse 2021 and have the required working experience and qualifications to figure as a nurse or midwife in Australia.
 The OBA for IQNM is an initiative by Australia to supply permanent visas for overseas trained nurses and midwives.
 Overseas nurses and midwives are commonly referred to as Internationally Qualified Nurses and Midwives or IQNM.

 IQNM eager to add Australia as a nurse or midwife is required to use for a working visa or permanent resident visa.
 IQNM must even be registered to practice.
 IQNM must first be registered by the Australian Health Practitioner Regulation Agency or AHPRA before they will work as nurses and midwives.
 The Nursing and Midwifery Board of Australia or NMBA is the agency that regulate the practice of nursing and midwifery.
 Together, AHPRA and NMBA are liable for assessing and registering internationally qualified nurses and midwives or IQNM to practice in Australia.
 Below may be a list of all the documents you’ll get to complete:

 - AGSE-40 form (There are fewer questions during this form compared to the old AGOS-40)

 - Statement from Employer

 I watched everything and think these are essential resources for helping you study AND PASS the OET exam.